stevengregory/servicenow-style-guide/README.md

 Apply the single responsibility principle (SRP) to all functions, scripts, components, and classes.
 Why use SRP?

-* Makes the application cleaner
+- Makes the application cleaner
-* Creates more modular code
+- Creates more modular code
-* Easier to read and maintain
+- Easier to read and maintain
-* Reduces bug count
+- Reduces bug count
-* Produces more testable code
+- Produces more testable code

+## Don't Repeat Yourself

+The [Don't repeat yourself (DRY)](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principle aims to reduce repetition of code which is likely to change, replacing it with abstractions that are less likely to change, or using data normalization which avoids redundancy in the first place.

+> Every piece of knowledge must have a single, unambiguous, authoritative representation within a system. - The Pragmatic Programmer

+In summary, creating duplicate code is generally considered an anti-pattern and should be avoided.

+Use the DRY principle broadly when developing on the platform.
+Why follow it?

+- Easy to read and understand
+- Easy to maintain
+- More reusable
+- More testable
+- Less error-prone

 **[Back to top](#table-of-contents)**